Use our free tool to easily calculate the required storage capacity for your tank.

 Can R-Tank be used on sites with high ground water tables?

 R-Tank is used on hundreds of sites with high water tables.
 Because of the high void space of the R-Tank, most systems can avoid conflict with the water table.
 However, R-Tank is also used where it interfaces with the water table.
 Some of these systems allow groundwater to enter the modules and exit the system through the drainage network.
 In comparison, other systems prevent groundwater intrusion which requires additional engineering in order to manage the buoyant forces of the groundwater.
-Contact your local Ferguson representative for design assistance in scenarios where groundwater is likely to affect the R-Tank installation.
+Contact your local Ferguson representative for design assistance, especially in scenarios where groundwater is likely to affect the R-Tank installation.

 When designing R-Tank Systems that will be affected by seasonally high ground water tables, does the R-Tank resist uplift, or should it be braced against flotation?